 • help you set up a system for dealing with tax and National Insurance for someone you employ

-• offer a payroll service, if needed
+• offer a payroll service, if you need one

 • help and explain how to keep financial records to show what you have spent